 Ospreys can be found in Scotland in Speyside, the Cairngorms and Perthshire.
-The Loch of the Lowes Wildlife Reserve provides a safe haven for many ospreys in Scotland and the Scottish Wildlife Trust have a live webcam (above) of an Osprey's nest so you can watch these fantastic birds 24/7.
+The Loch of the Lowes Wildlife Reserve provides a safe haven for many ospreys in Scotland if you would like to see them for yourselves.

 The Majestic Scottish Wild Cat

-The Scottish Wild Cat is so special we had to give it it's own chapter in our article on Scottish animals and wildlife.
+The Scottish Wild Cat is so special we had to give it its own chapter in our guide to Scottish animals and wildlife.

-It's extremely unlikely you'll be able to see a Scottish Wild Cat in the wild so you're best bet is to see them at The Highland Wildlife Park near Aviemore.
+It's extremely unlikely you'll be able to see a Scottish Wild Cat in the wild so your best bet is to see them at The Highland Wildlife Park near Aviemore.

 The Scottish Wildcat is Britain's only wild feline and only remaining large predator.

-Scottish Wildcats are classified as Vulnerable by the International Union for Conservation of Nature and it is estimated that there are between 100 and 300 in the wild, concentrated in very remote locations.
+Scottish Wildcats are classified as Critically Endangered and it is estimated that there are between 100 and 300 in the wild, concentrated in very remote locations.

 The main threat to this wonderful species is interbreeding with feral domestic cats which is slowly diluting their gene pool through hybridisation.